We Can Always Catch You: Detecting Adversarial Patched Objects WITH or WITHOUT Signature: Introduction

 \section{Introduction}

-One of the most important applications of deep learning is the object detection \cite{2020YOLOv4,2015FastRCNN,2016Yolov1,yolo9000,2017FasterRCNN}, which is designed to identify and locate the instances of specific target classes, e.g., humans and cars, in images or videos.
-The detected object is marked with a bounding box and a target class label.
-Object detection has been applied to many tasks, including video surveillance, autonomous driving, information retrieval, etc. Obviously, the robustness of the object detectors is critical to the tasks.
-In the past years, various techniques \cite{biggio2013evasion,carlini2016voice,eykholt2018stopsign,goodfellow2014explaining,liang2018deep, papernot2017practical,szegedy2013intriguing} are proposed to attack the artificial intelligence models, e.g., to fool a classifier to misclassify a panda as a gibbon by introducing some imperceptible perturbations \cite{goodfellow2014explaining}.

-Unsurprisingly, object detection models have also become the attack target.
-Some attack methods \cite{thys2019fooling,wu2020cloak,xu2020T-shirt} have been proposed to fool object detectors, making the target object evade the detection.
+One of the most important applications of deep learning is object detection \cite{scaled-yolov4,YOLOR,2016Yolov1,yolo9000,2017FasterRCNN, yolov8}, which is designed to identify and locate the instances of specific target classes, e.g., humans and cars, in images or videos.
+Unsurprisingly, object detection models have become the attack target in recent years.
+Some attack methods \cite{thys2019fooling,wu2020cloak,xu2020T-shirt} have been proposed to fool object detectors, making the target object evade detection.
 Some of them can even successfully launch evasion attacks in the physical world rather than only in the digital world.
-Thys et al. \cite{thys2019fooling} propose an adversarial patch generation algorithm to fool YOLO \cite{yolo9000}, which is the most popular object detection model.
-As demonstrated by them, a person with the patch can hide from the surveillance camera equipped with a YOLO detector.
-The adversarial patch can also be directly printed on the T-shirt to fool YOLO and Faster R-CNN object detection models \cite{wu2020cloak,xu2020T-shirt}.
-In a similar way, Komkov et al. \cite{komkov2019advhat} design an algorithm to generate the adversarial sticker, which can be stuck on the hat to fool some state-of-the-art facial recognition systems.
-We believe that the more new attack methods will emerge in the future.
+Thys et al. \cite{thys2019fooling} is the first to propose an adversarial patch generation algorithm to fool YOLO \cite{yolo9000} on person object.
+As they demonstrated, a person with the patch can hide from the surveillance camera equipped with a YOLO detector.
+The adversarial patch can also be directly printed on the T-shirts to fool the object detection models \cite{wu2020cloak,xu2020T-shirt}.
+We believe that more new attack methods will emerge in the future.

-An important question arises naturally as \textit{how we can effectively defend the known and unknown adversarial patch attacks}.
+An important question arises naturally as \textit{how we can effectively detect the known and unknown adversarial patch attacks}.

-In this study, our first observation is that the adversarial patches generated by the existing technique \cite{thys2019fooling} possess a distinct characteristics, which can be leveraged to effectively identify the patch pixels from the target video frames (can be regarded as a sequence of images).
-In fact, we are surprised to find that many pixels of the adversarial patch generated to hide person objects have a significant positive (not negative as expected) influence on classifying the candidate bounding box as the \textit{Person} class.
+In this study, our first observation is that the adversarial patches generated by the existing technique \cite{thys2019fooling} possess distinct signatures, i.e. high region entropy and high Guided Grad-CAM score, which can be leveraged to effectively identify the patch pixels from the target video frames (which can be regarded as a sequence of images).